-The Authority is subject to a full and independent external audit of the financial management arrangements in place for 2023/24.
+The Authority is subject to a full and independent external audit of the financial management arrangements in place for 2024/25.
 Audit reports are issued by the External Auditors and Internal Auditors to be considered by the Authority's Resources, Audit and Performance Committee.

 In March 2017, the Resources, Audit and Performance Committee approved an Assurance Framework which specifies the sources of information on which the Authority relies to gain assurance that all key risks are identified and that controls are operating effectively.
-The Resources, Audit and Performance Committee on 6 March 2023 approved an Internal Audit Charter which clearly defined the purpose, authority and responsibility of the internal audit activity; at the same meeting the Committee also approved the Internal Audit Plan for 2023/24.
+The Resources, Audit and Performance Committee on 4 March 2024 approved an Internal Audit Charter for 2024/25 which clearly defined the purpose, authority and responsibility of the internal audit activity; at the same meeting the Committee also approved the Internal Audit Plan for 2024/25.

 Services are required to review policies and procedures to ensure those services are delivered, designed and continually monitored to meet the needs of the whole community.
 As part of its response to the original Landscapes Review, the Authority set up an officer group to review our approach to accessibility and diversity, both within the organisation and the geographic area, under the heading of 'New Forest Voices'.
-Meetings of the group continued throughout 2023/24, working around three key streams - understanding, experiences and ways of working.
+Meetings of the group continued throughout 2024/25, working around three key streams - understanding, experiences and ways of working.